ramboxapp/community-edition/CONTRIBUTING.md

 #### Important: ALWAYS EDIT ON A BRANCH

-Take away only one thing from this document: Never, **EVER** make edits to the `staging` branch.
+Take away only one thing from this document: Never, **EVER** make edits to the `master` branch.
 ALWAYS make a new branch BEFORE you edit files.
-This is critical, because if your PR is not accepted, your copy of staging will be forever sullied and the only way to fix it is to delete your fork and re-fork.
+This is critical, because if your PR is not accepted, your copy of master will be forever sullied and the only way to fix it is to delete your fork and re-fork.

 ### Common Steps